 Robust and reliable

-“I had used Zonal equipment before at previous companies, and had always found that both the software and the hardware were incredibly robust,” explains Martin Scott, Hall & Woodhouse Financial Director.
+“I had used Zonal equipment before at previous companies, and had always found that both the software and the hardware were incredibly robust,” explains Hall & Woodhouse’s Financial Director.

 At the beginning of the project, the company implemented Zonal systems in 40 of its pubs over a period of about three months.
 Each installation included new EPoS solutions with card payment capabilities in the bars and restaurant, a kitchen management system connecting waiting staff to the food preparation areas, and financial and stock management software in the back office.
 Each night, management data from the pubs is sent electronically to the Hall & Woodhouse head office for analysis in their proprietary management information system.